It isn’t enough for you to appreciate your employees. They need to appreciate each other.

 Most importantly, your peer-to-peer recognition program needs to be easy to use and understand.
 Your program won’t be successful if participation simply feels like more work.

 Once you know what you want, you’ll need approval from your leadership team to move forward.
 You’ll want to do everything you can to make the case for recognition to executives, showcasing its benefits, the resources you’ll need, and what results you can expect.

 Keep in mind that you shouldn’t just be aiming for approval from your leaders – you want them to fully buy in and support you.
 Senior staff can be key to promoting and building excitement for a peer-to-peer recognition program, so it’s important for them to be involved in the setup and implementation process as much as possible.

 Set up a team

-The first step for successful implementation of your program, is to form your star committee.
-Regardless of the size of your company, appoint a few people who will help develop, implement, manage and establish a recognition program smoothly.
+Once you have approval to press ahead with peer-to-peer recognition, the next step is to form your star committee.
+Regardless of the size of your company, appoint a few people who can help develop, implement, and manage the program smoothly.

-Get your employees excited about the program.
-Explain your program sufficiently and ensure that employees know who to go to if they have any questions - and remember - it goes a long way to have senior management as advocates of the program.
-When the management and leadership teams use the program frequently, it will encourage higher engagement from employees to use it themselves too.
+And remember, it goes a long way to have senior management as advocates of the program.
+When the management and leadership teams use the program frequently, it will encourage employees to use it themselves.